THIMPHU, Bhutan (Reuters) - They say you can’t buy happiness - and it’s something Bhutan is finding out the hard way.

 It may be a hard message to sell to the young people heading for the towns, abandoning traditional dress for jeans, and looking for civil service jobs rather than manual work.

-“People across Bhutan need to realize that we need to be more independent,” he said, “(relying) on our own farming and resources.”
+“People across Bhutan need to realise that we need to be more independent,” he said, “(relying) on our own farming and resources.”

 Editing by Kevin Liffey